Effective Date: 2/2/2022

 Depending on your country, you may have the right or choice to:

 - Access your Personal Information, obtain a copy of it, rectify it, restrict or object to its processing, or request its deletion, destruction or anonymization.

 - Receive the Personal Information you provided to us to transmit it to another company.

 - Withdraw any consent provided.

-- Where applicable, lodge a complaint with your supervisory authority.
+- Where applicable, lodge a complaint with your relevant supervisory authority or regulator.

 You have certain rights regarding the Personal Information we maintain about you and certain choices about what Personal Information we collect from you, how we use it, and how we communicate with you.

 If you are located in California, we will not deny, charge different prices for, or provide a different level of quality of goods or services if you choose to exercise these rights, except where the different price or level of quality of good or service is reasonably related to the value of the data that we receive from you.
 In some instances, we may not be able to provide you with the good or service that you request if you choose to exercise certain rights.

 - Not to provide Personal Information to Mastercard by refraining from conducting payment transactions or from submitting Personal Information directly to us.
 When we collect Personal Information from you, we indicate whether and why it is necessary to provide it to us, as well as the consequences of failing to do so.
 If you do not provide Personal Information, you may not be able to benefit from the full range of Mastercard products and services, and we may not be able to provide you with the Mastercard products or services if that information is necessary to provide you with them, or if we are legally required to collect it in relation to the provision of such product or service.

 - To tell us not to send you marketing emails by clicking on the unsubscribe link within the marketing emails you receive from us or by contacting us as indicated below.
 You also may opt out of receiving marketing emails from Mastercard by clicking here.